 19 km

-While loop 6 of the Altmühltal Panorama Trail treats you to sweeping views, you will be immersed in the history of this landscape and the people of Franconia.
-It's all about mighty events and medieval architecture.
+While loop 6 of the Altmühltal Panorama Trail treats you to sweeping views, you can immerse yourself in the history of this landscape and the people of Franconia.
+It's all about huge events and medieval architecture.

 15 million years ago, a meteorite struck nearby and hurled rocks onto the surrounding mountains.
-On another mountain, people once assembled stones to form a castle, which has now been enthroned as a ruin above the small town of Treuchtlingen for half a millennium.
-Last but not least, this peaceful nature hike takes you to an early medieval cultural monument that is unlike any other: Discover the Fossa Carolina, the first attempt to cross the European watershed and create a connection between the Main and Danube rivers.
+On another mountain, people once put stones together to form a castle, which has now towered over the small town of Treuchtlingen as a ruin for half a millennium.
+Last but not least, this peaceful nature hike takes you to an early medieval cultural monument that is unrivalled: Discover the Fossa Carolina, the first attempt to cross the European watershed and create a connection between the Main and Danube rivers.

-Enjoy Franconian beer along the way and round off the day with a bath in the soothing waters of the Altmühltherme thermal springs.
+Savour Franconian beer along the way and round off the day with a dip in the soothing waters of the Altmühltherme thermal baths.

-A hiking tour for explorers, connoisseurs, families, culture lovers and nature lovers
+A hiking tour for families, nature lovers, culture enthusiasts, explorers and connoisseurs

 Start and end station